Supercharged Toyota 86

 Stock Motor Potential and Reliability

-The standard Toyota 86 engine can produce 197 hp to 205 hp at 7,000 rpm and 151 ft. lb to 156 ft. lb of torque at 6,400 rpm.
+The standard 4U-GSE engine can produce 197 hp to 205 hp at 7,000 rpm and 151 lb-ft to 156 lb-ft of torque at 6,400 rpm.

-The real question is; how much power can the engine reliably handle with forced induction?
 It depends on the modifications but the stock GT86 engine can safely handle up to 300 hp with a lower chance of blowing up.

 HKS forged internals

-Toyota 86: Supercharger vs Turbocharger
+Supercharger vs. Turbocharger

 Let’s put it this way; a supercharger compared to a turbocharger is easier to install and doesn’t compromise the character of the engine.

-Superchargers also deliver instant power boost with no lag.
+Superchargers also deliver instant boost with no lag.
 Besides that, you don’t need to replace your exhaust system if you’ve installed a supercharger.

-However, if you want more power boost, a turbocharger would be convenient but you have to wait for it to spool.
-Then again, they could be more expensive and complex to install since you have to deal with the excess heat generated by the turbochargers.
+Keep in mind though, that they are usually more expensive and complex to install since you have to deal with the excess heat generated by the turbochargers.

-Supercharged Toyota 86 Build Supporting Mods
+Supercharged 86: Supporting Mods

 A clean Edelbrock supercharged GT86